frarixeddu555/WS2812_LED/README.md

 # RTL Schematic

-Here the RTL schematic of the project.
+Here the RTL schematic of the main project.

-All signals are 1 bit signal less **color** that is a 24 bit signal (in order to drive just one LED).
+Here the signal of more than 1 bit:
+- color [23:0];

+Most black color signals are **input** and **output** signals.

+There is a main schematic to wich the other modules can be hooked up for different ways of driving the LED.
+We have:
+- A module to drive one color by the switches;
+- A module to fade just one color by the switches (256 levels coded by 3 bit);
+- A module to time-fading just one color (green in the code);
+- A module to time-fading (all the colors);

 ![alt text](https://github.com/frarixeddu555/WS2812_LED/blob/main/main_schematic_data_to_LED.png)